splimon/splimon.github.io/projects/digitaldesign-research.md

 ## Research Reflection
 This research provided me with invaluable experience in website development, particularly as it was my first time building two instructional websites entirely on my own.
 While I had previously worked on web development projects within a team, this self-led project required me to take full ownership, solving problems and debugging challenges independently.
 This experience, while sometimes difficult, was ultimately rewarding and greatly enhanced my technical skills.
 I hope this research highlights the importance of intentional digital design in enhancing student learning, particularly in the context of our rapidly evolving digital educational environments.

-To view this project's Undergraduate Showcase presentation, click here[https://docs.google.com/presentation/d/14ttyQXkX_0pzTstjHHnKnqCS2nw2uBWTEVD7mS75Co0/edit?usp=sharing].
+To view this project's Undergraduate Showcase presentation, click <a href="https://docs.google.com/presentation/d/14ttyQXkX_0pzTstjHHnKnqCS2nw2uBWTEVD7mS75Co0/edit?usp=sharing">here.</a>